earlgreytech/neutron-spec/neutron-abi.md

 With the CoMap concept combined with this ABI, it is trivial to not only send multiple pieces of data as parameters into calling contracts, but to also return multiple pieces of data as results from the called contract.
 The same ABI rules apply.

-All integer types unless indicated are displayed as little endian numbers

 ## Key encoding

-All keys are treated strictly as ASCII strings, and displayed accordingly in UI etc. The "z/Z" prefix is used to indicate a key name forms an array.
+All keys are treated strictly as ASCII strings, and displayed accordingly in UI etc. The "@/~" prefix is used to indicate a key name forms an array.
 In order to prevent the complexities of BCD from being required, this is the one exception to ASCII key namees.

 Every key part is prefixed by `.`, if the next character is either `@` or `~` then it indicates that it forms an array.
 The character after the `@` or `~` is treated as either an unsigned byte, or unsigned word, respectively, to indicate an array element.